Internship in a company

 As soon as the internship agreement is signed, the intern is registered in the host company’s personnel register but does not have employee status.

-For internships in France, a bonus is mandatory when the intern’s presence in the host company exceeds 308 hours (44 days) and the amount must appear in the internship agreement.
-Below this duration, the bonus remains optional for the employer.
-For internships abroad, please refer to the legislation in force.
+For internships in France, a bonus is mandatory when the intern spends more than 308 hours (44 days) at the host company, and the bonus amount must appear in the internship agreement.
+Below this threshold, the bonus remains optional for the employer.
+For internships abroad, please refer to the applicable laws.

-The internship may not exceed 132 days of presence in the company.
+The internship may not exceed 132 days with the company.

 Alternatives to the classic internship

 The experience in a company is usually formalised by a tripartite internship agreement (whether it is a full-time internship or a sandwich course).
-Nevertheless, other modalities can be envisaged:
+Nevertheless, other formats can be arranged:

 • Employment contract: the student is an employee of the company